How to get more customer reviews

 The biggest barriers can be time and simply being embarrassed to ask.
 But if you don't ask you won't get, right?

 Agreeing a process to capture customers reviews is a good starting point and will ensure it will happen.
-Make sure you agree who in the business will be responsible for capturing reviews.
+Make sure you agree who in the business will be responsible for managing reviews.

-There are a number of ways you can collect reviews from customer feedback forms, your website, email prompts, social media as well as local review sites.
+There are a number of ways you can collect reviews.
+These range from customer feedback forms, your website, social media as well as local review sites.

 So what way is best to capture reviews?

-Some local reviews sites also have the advantage of boosting your business’ SEO and these include;
+Some local reviews sites also have the advantage of boosting your SEO and these include;

 1. Make it easy for them

 Provide simple instructions of what you need and how the customer should go about it.
 Don't be vague or ambiguous.
-Often customers ask for an example or what they should say, so don't feel awkward giving detailed guidance.
+Often customers ask for a guide of what they should say, so don't feel awkward giving guidance.

 2. Ask at the right time

 Your timing is key.
-It is best to ask for reviews as soon as you have completed some work for a customer and ideally you know the work/project went well.
+It is best to ask for reviews as soon as you've completed some work for a customer and ideally you know the work/project went well.

 3. Be persistent

 Don’t give up after the first attempt.
-Customers may need reminding a few times before they manage to get round to completing your review.
+Customers may need reminding a few times before they manage to get round to completing your review, but know when to abandon.

 4. Leverage the reviews